-It begins with an idea
+It all begins with an idea

-We believe in asking students to think big—with no prior experience required.
+We believe in asking our students to think big—with no prior experience required.
 As part of our commitment to innovation, every interested MIT student can request between $1,000 and $25,000 from the Sandbox Innovation Fund Program to explore taking a project from idea to impact.

 MIT has over 40 design/build/maker spaces on campus.
 In an effort to foster maker communities, we developed the MakerLodge program.
-Through MakerLodge, students are trained on introductory technology, including 3D printers, laser cutters, micro/nano making, and glass working—to name just a few!
+MakerLodge is especially designed for all first-year students, including transfer students in their first year at MIT.
+You will be trained on introductory tech, including 3D printers, laser cutters, micro/nano making, and glass working—to name just a few!

 There are three kinds of makerspaces—machine shops, project spaces, and community spaces.
 Machine shops specialize in training, mentoring, and making, and tend to focus on the creation of complex systems or fine-detailed components.
 Project makerspaces primarily support class projects, and community makerspaces foster unrestricted making via a community effort.